P4-Research/nikss-p4c/backends/ebpf/docs/design.md

 The `Digest` extern causes a packet to be "digested" from the packet processing to CPU. `Digest` can be used in the Deparser of the Ingress pipeline.
 A packet that has been "digested" is passed to CPU.
-In the context of eBPF, it is implemented by returnin `TC_ACT_OK` from the `tc-ingress` program causing a packet to be sent for the normal processing to the Network stack.
+In the context of eBPF, it is implemented by using the BPF map of type `BPF_MAP_QUEUE`.
+The `tc-ingress` program constructs structure to be digested and inserts it to the queue map.
+Digest message can be further read by a control plane application.

 ## NTP (Normal packet to port)